bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fisher.md

 * His medical test showed him A1 on all aspects except his eyesight, which was rated C5, so he was rejected.
 * He became a teacher of mathematics and physics, teaching at Rugby and other similar schools between 1915 and 1919.
 * The interest in eugenics, and his experiences working on the Canadian farm, made Fisher interested in starting a farm of his own.
-* In these plans he was encouraged by Gudruna, the wife of a college friend, and this led to him meeting Ruth Eileen Gratton Guinness, Gudruna's younger sister.
-* Ruth Eileen and Gudruna's father, Dr Henry Gratton Guinness, had died when they were young and Ruth Eileen, only sixteen years of age, knew that her mother would not approve of her marrying so young.
-* As a result Fisher married Ruth Eileen at a secret wedding ceremony without her mother's knowledge, on 26 April 1917, only days after Ruth Eileen's 17th  birthday.
-* They had two sons and seven daughters, one of whom died in infancy.
 * Fisher gave up being a mathematics teacher in 1919 when he was offered two posts simultaneously.
 * Karl Pearson offered him the post of chief statistician at the Galton laboratories and he was also offered the post of statistician at the Rothamsted Agricultural Experiment Station.
 * This was the oldest agricultural research institute in the United Kingdom, established in 1837 to study the effects of nutrition and soil types on plant fertility, and it appealed to Fisher's interest in farming.